injeti-manohar/AZ-104/Module 11.md

 > All data collected by Azure Monitor fits into one of two fundamental types, metrics and logs.

-### metrics and logs

 ### Metrics & logs

 considered as the pillars of observability

-Log -- Nothing new, every app generates logs
+Log -- (text) Nothing new, every app generates logs

-Metric -- easy to view and find in a complex interconnected system compared to logs
+Metric -- (numbers) easy to view and find in a complex interconnected system compared to logs

 ### Data types
 Read slides